rememberlenny/gifentence/README.md

 ## How it works

-Each word is matched against a random giphy result.
+Input a sentence.
+Sentence is split into an array of words.
+Each word is matched against a random giphy result, using the word as a keyword.

 ## What